Social Media Analytics: Measuring Success and Refining Your Strategy

 4. Paid social analytics

-So, to get more results, you'll have to pay attention to your paid social analytics.
+You wouldn't want to spend money on social media posts without generating revenue.
+To get more results, you'll need to pay closer attention to your paid social analytics.
+Some analytics you can track include:

 • Conversion rate